MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-assemble-items.md

 ms.search.form: 900, 901, 902, 903, 904, 907, 910, 916, 920, 921, 922, 923, 940, 941, 942, 930, 931, 932, 914, 915, 905
 ms.date: 06/14/2021
 ms.author: edupont
-ms.openlocfilehash: 07cccf188ed476a3dba4fa71ec7de20620cbd6f1
+ms.openlocfilehash: e9d53a6369e2955e0e097471e70cb83438540539
-ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
+ms.sourcegitcommit: 8ad79e0ec6e625796af298f756a142624f514cf3
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 09/19/2022
+ms.lasthandoff: 09/30/2022
-ms.locfileid: "9534713"
+ms.locfileid: "9607062"
 ---
 # <a name="assemble-items"></a>Assemble Items

 If the **Replenishment System** field on the item card contains **Assembly**, then the default method of supplying the item is to assemble it from defined components and potentially by a defined resource.

 The components and resources that go into this kind of an assembly item must be defined in an assembly BOM.
-For more information, see [Work with Bills of Material](inventory-how-work-BOMs.md).
+For more information, see [Work with Assembly BOMs](assembly-how-work-assembly-boms.md).

 Assembly items can be set up for two different assembly processes:

 - Assemble to stock.
 - Assemble to order.

 You typically use **Assemble to Stock** for items that you want to assemble ahead of sales, such as to prepare for a kit campaign, and keep in stock until they are ordered.
 These items are usually standard items such as packaged kits that you do not offer to customise to customer requests.